great-northern-diver/loon.ggplot/README.md

 ```
 ![](man/figures/scatterAndHist.gif)

   + Loon "Hello world": Introduction to interctive `loon` plots can be found via  https://cran.r-project.org/web/packages/loon/vignettes/introduction.html.
-It shows how to create, manipulate (selection, linking and etr) `loon` plots
+It shows how to create, manipulate (selection, linking and etc) `loon` plots

   + `loon.ggplot` talk: A talk "Interactive ggplots in R" has been given in SDSS 2019.
 Slides can be found in https://www.math.uwaterloo.ca/~rwoldfor/talks/SDSS2019/loon.ggplot/assets/player/KeynoteDHTMLPlayer.html which gives more details.